Summary

 Some info needs words no matter what.
 Your company name and tagline are clear picks.
 Contact info is key for follow-up.

 Money estimates need context beyond just numbers.
 A simple "Year 1 income: $100K" tells the story better than a lone number.
-Key guesses should get brief explanations too.
+Key assumptions should get brief explanations too.

 Your team bios need text, but keep them to 1-2 sentences each.
 Focus on relevant experience and unique skills that matter to backers.
-Smart infographic business plan planning starts here.
+This is where smart infographic business plan plan pays off.

 What Are the 5 Core Parts Every Picture Business Plan Needs?